foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started.rst

 Use this guide to get started with your :ref:`embARC OSP <introduction_embarc_osp>` development.

-Checking Out the embARC OSP Code
+Checking Out the embARC OSP source code
 ################################

 The embARC OSP source code is hosted in a GitHub repository that supports cloning via git.
 There are scripts and such in this repo that you'll need to set up your development environment, and we'll be using Git to get this repo.
-If you don't have Git installed, see the beginning of the OS-specific instructions below for help.
+If you don't have Git installed, please refer to the beginning of the host OS-specific getting started instructions below for help.

 We'll begin by using Git to clone the repository anonymously.